Hear it Here: How Hip Hop Happens in Durham

 Hear it Here

-We've also hosted Art of Cool Festival on September 28–29.
-The fifth annual Durham born and bred festival boasted a lineup that features Nas, Erykah Badu, Maxwell, Meshell NDegeocello, Rahsaan Patterson, Dwele, Durham's own 9th Wonder featuring Spinderella, and many more.
-The headliners performed at the Durham Bulls Athletic Park for the first time this year.
+We also host the Art of Cool Festival.
+The Durham born and bred festival boasted a lineup that featured Nas, Erykah Badu, Maxwell, Meshell NDegeocello, Rahsaan Patterson, Dwele, Durham's own 9th Wonder featuring Spinderella, and many more.
+This year, headliners Jill Scott, RUN DMC, Ari Lennox, Whodini and Big Daddy Kane will perform at the Durham Bulls Athletic Park.
+The talent doesn't stop there.
+Various venues around the city will host Talib Kweli, J. Gunn.
+G. Yamazawa, 9th Wonder, Butter-scotch, and Zoocru among others.

 If you’re already wondering how you’ll be able to unearth all that Durham’s hip hop scene has to offer in one fell swoop… don’t fret — you won’t — but that’s kind of the point.